[Minor revision–posted 10/30/23 (replaces 6/26/20 edition)]

 2. Reservation Procedure

-Any organization sanctioned by the university may reserve an area of the ICC under the guidelines set forth by OIA.
-The OIA reserves the right to refuse rental of space to any organization or group where special circumstances have deemed it appropriate to do so by the VPIA or IOEC.
+Any organization sanctioned by the university may reserve an area of the ICC under the guidelines set forth by TTU IA.
+TTU IA reserves the right to refuse rental of space to any organization or group where special circumstances have deemed it appropriate to do so by the VPIA or IRC.

 04 Audit Services